-Ask your doctor or midwife more about the difference between spotting and bleeding at one of your first prenatal visits.
+Ask your health care provider more about the difference between spotting and bleeding at one of your first prenatal visits.

 Should I Worry about Spotting?

 Some spotting is normal very early in pregnancy.
-Still, it is a good idea to tell your doctor or midwife about it.
+Still, it is a good idea to tell your provider about it.

-If you have had an ultrasound that confirms you have a normal pregnancy, call your health care provider the day you first see the spotting.
+If you have had an ultrasound that confirms you have a normal pregnancy, call your provider the day you first see the spotting.

-If you have spotting and have not yet had an ultrasound, contact your health care provider right away.
-Spotting can be a sign of an ectopic pregnancy (a pregnancy where the fertilized egg develops outside the uterus).
-An untreated ectopic pregnancy can be life threatening for the woman.
+If you have spotting and have not yet had an ultrasound, contact your provider right away.
+Spotting can be a sign of a pregnancy where the fertilized egg develops outside the uterus (ectopic pregnancy).
+An untreated ectopic pregnancy can be life-threatening for the woman.